jyyyyylim/htmlparser-cpp/README.md

 ## limitations
 \- a 1-week old cpp dev birthed this into existence. do point out any better approach to the spaghetti that is the parsing logic </br>
 \- will break down at javascript embeds if the raw string `</script>` is involved. no idea how to deal with it at the moment </br>
-\- only built for trusted page input. use recklessly at your own risk</br>
+\- only built for trusted page input. use recklessly... at your own risk</br>
 \- no "parse exceptions" of any kind implemented</br>
 \- does not preserve script and stylesheet code embeds</br>
 \- excessive spaces within the content are not ignored, though its at worst an annoyance that doesnt affect the accuracy of the structure